How can we help you?

 Sometimes the accuracy of the test is not enough to reliably detect the time zone, and an “Uncertain” result is reported.
 Check your data visually, using Carpet plot and other methods.

-Note: Other problems in your data, such as sensor miss-orientation or shading may impact the time zone check.
+Note: Other issues, such as sensor misalignment or shading, may affect this check.

 Units Check